Nightcliff Bank Staff report on a fishing expedition to see who can catch the biggest Barra in the NT.

 Everyone around me is happy & I pull the fly gear out at last.

-My first few casts were Ok but no fish, it looked easy with all these guys on soft plastic’s, what’s going on, no fish, how can I go to work without a fish to my name!.
+My first few casts were Ok but no fish, it looked easy with all these guys on soft

-Now we didn’t measure any fish we caught, but I did measure the grips holding the fish when I arrived back home to guess fish size against the photos, my guess we are somewhere as an average catching most fish in the low 70’s, with one of my crew landing an official 82cm version, which are kept for breeding stock, others find their way to restaurants or taken home by guests for Dinner.
+Now we didnt measure any fish we caught, but I did measure the grips holding the fish when I arrived back home to guess fish size against the photos, my guess we are somewhere as an average catching most fish in the low 70s, with one of my crew landing an official 82cm version, which are kept for breeding stock, others find their way to restaurants or taken home by guests for Dinner.

 Now would I recommend the Barra Farm experience to everyone, yes?